Gurupatil0003/01_Flask_Tutorial/README.md

 <br />

-**How to check Flask version**
+## How to check Flask version

-Open a Python console (type python in terminal) and check the installed version as below:
+Open a Python console or platoform (type python in terminal) and check the installed version as below:

 ```python